 Unlike destinations where the festival calendar is based around decent weather, Barbados’s year-round sunshine means it’s packed-out with events year-round.
-In mid-November, the focus shifts to food and drink with the Food & Rum Festival (16-19 November), so it’s a perfect time to head to the Caribbean island to soak up the local specialities that it has to offer and get a taste of the ‘real’ Barbados.
+In mid-October, the focus shifts to food and drink with the Food & Rum Festival (18-21 October), so it’s a perfect time to head to the Caribbean island to soak up the local specialities that it has to offer and get a taste of the ‘real’ Barbados.

 Head to the Concorde Museum for the Taste of the Exotic exhibition, where creations from leading mixologists will be served up, alongside some great music and hors d’oeuvres.
-On 18 November, you can don your fedora and catch a festival-special polo match, where rum cocktails and canapes are served while you watch the action.
+You can also don your fedora and catch a festival-special polo match, where rum cocktails and canapes are served while you watch the action.